Our Team

 I completed my PhD at the Institute of Health Policy, Management and Evaluation at the University of Toronto, and my bachelors in Biological Sciences at The University of Chicago.

 I am an Assistant Professor at the Institute of Health Policy, Management and Evaluation at the University of Toronto.
-Prior to joining GEMINI, I co-led the creation of the Canadian Network for Autoimmune Liver disease (CaNAL).
+Prior to joining GEMINI in 2021, I co-led the creation of the Canadian Network for Autoimmune Liver disease (CaNAL).
 CaNAL is a pan-Canadian registry collecting both retrospective and prospective long-term follow-up of individual patient data.
-I also serve as a freelance consultant providing analytical and data science services.
 After my bachelors, I spent a year teaching, mentoring, and evaluating twelve students in a for-credit 9th grade algebra class in south Chicago.

 When I’m surrounded by people who are passionate about what they do.